 General Adult Psychotherapy

-We provide both short- and long-term psychotherapy on an outpatient basis.
+We provide both short- and longer-term psychotherapy on an outpatient basis.
 We work with the full range of mental health conditions with the exception of individuals who require acute or emergency interventions.
-Our specialties include cognitive-behavioral, psychodynamic/interpersonal, and integrative approaches to psychotherapy.
-We serve clients who experience anxiety symptoms (e.g., social anxiety, obsessive-compulsive disorder, obsessive hoarding/cluttering, panic disorder, generalized anxiety, and post-traumatic stress disorder), depressive symptoms (depression, bipolar disorder, seasonal depression), relationship or family difficulties, couples issues, as well as general mental health problems and issues of life-stress.
+Our specialties include a behavioral activation/cognitive-behavioral treatment of depression team.
+This team primarily will accept clients coping with depression, but we also accept those experiencing a range of anxiety symptoms, co-occurring depression and anxiety or general life adjustment concerns that are affecting mood.
+PSC clinicians may also utilize psychodynamic/interpersonal, and integrative approaches to psychotherapy.
+We serve clients who experience anxiety symptoms (e.g., social anxiety, obsessive-compulsive disorder, obsessive hoarding/cluttering, panic disorder, generalized anxiety, and post-traumatic stress disorder), depressive symptoms (depression, bipolar disorder, seasonal depression), relationship or family difficulties, couples issues, as well as general mental health problems and issues of life stress.

 Child, Adolescent, Family and Couples Psychotherapy